kenzonagari/tetris-project/README.md

 4. Soft drops and hard drops are also worth some amount of scores:
     * Soft drop = 1 * distance
     * Hard drop = 2 * distance

+## Future Developments

+One major fix that this particular build needs is the finetuning of the keyboard input to allow for a fast-paced gameplay.
+A particular quirk in the JavaScript keydown input is that pressing one key while holding another somehow negates the latter, and as such I may work towards finding a solution to this quirk.
+Input speed parameters such as Auto-Repeat Delay and Auto-Repeat Speed are also something that can be investigated further.

+While the game currently doesn't have any of the modern Tetris functionalities (except for Hard Drop), it is certainly more than possible to work on add-ons such as piece hold, ghost pieces .etc to make the game more playable for modern players.

+## Summary

+Building Tetris using JavaScript proves to be an incredibly enriching experience that helps me solidify my understanding of the JavaScript language and sharpen my HTML + CSS skills.
+To have achieved most of the functionalities that make the game reasonably playable in a few weeks' time is rather encouraging, and I look forward to using the knowledge I've picked up over the course of this project and apply it in future projects.
+Last but not least, this project has given me the opportunity to gain a more profound insight into the game I've fallen in love with over the years, and for that I am deeply grateful.

 ## Others
 * Credit: